All Episodes

 Live from Ice Station EIB.

-It's open line Friday.
+It's Open Line Friday.

 I could just barricade the door and play cuts for my Christmas album for the next couple of hours.

-But it is semi open line Friday, with or without the jingles.
+But it is semi-open line Friday, with or without the jingles.

-We are gonna do it.
+We are going to do it.

-We will talk about whatever you want to talk about.
+1-800-282-2882, we will talk about whatever you want to talk about.

-We'll talk about the down Malaysian plane, we'll talk about the border crisis, and we will even talk about the uh appalling uh lowering of technical standards and production standards while HR and Snerdley are out and the delay in listening to the jingle.
+And we will even talk about the appalling lowering of technical standards and production standards while HR and Snurdly are out and the delay in listening to the jingle.

-If you want to call about up and complain about that too, you can do that as well.
+If you want to call up and complain about that too, you can do that as well.

 We'll take your calls in just a moment.

-Mark Stein in for Rush.
+Mark Steinen for Rush.

 Let us go to Gary in Sacramento.

-Gary, you're live on the Rush Limbaugh Show.
+Gary, you're live on the Rush Limbaugh show.

 Great to have you with us.